ietf-teep/architecture/draft-ietf-teep-architecture.md

 As shown in {{notionalarch2}}, a TEEP Broker provides communication between one or more TEEP Agents and one or more TAMs.
-The selection of which TAM to communicate with might be made with or without input from an Untrusted Application, but is ultimately the decision of a TEEP Agent.
+The selection of which TAM to interact with might be made with or without input from an Untrusted Application, but is ultimately the decision of a TEEP Agent.